severalnines/docs/user-guide/mysql/backup.rst

 Backup
 -------

 Provides interface for database backup and restore management, scheduling and reporting.
-Each backup will be assigned with a backup ID and ClusterControl creates a directory under *Storage Directory* accordingly to store the backups based on this ID.
+Each backup will be assigned with a backup ID and ClusterControl creates a directory under *Storage Directory* to store the backups based on this ID.
 On top of the page, you can see 3 function tabs followed by the created backup list underneath it.

 Create Backup
 `````````````